List of Wednesday characters: Ajax Petropolus

-Ajax Petropolous (portrayed by Georgie Farmer) is a Gorgon at Nevermore Academy who becomes a romantic interest of Enid.
-He keeps his snake hair underneath his beanie to avoid anyone accidentally getting petrified.
+Ajax Petropolous (portrayed by Georgie Farmer) is a Gorgon at Nevermore Academy who becomes a romantic interest of Enid's.
+He keeps his snake hair underneath a long beanie to avoid accidentally petrifying anyone.
+Ajax is a member of the Nightshade Society and teams with Xavier in the Poe Cup race.

-In season two, Ajax finds that Enid has developed a romantic interest with Bruno causing Enid to let him down gently during a camping trip.
-After Bianca brainwashes Dort into confessing to his crimes causing the sheriff's department to close in, Ajax saves Bianca by turning Dort to stone as the burning chandelier falls onto his petrified body.
-As Nevermore is closed early again, Ajax and Enid reconcile.
+In season two, Ajax learns Enid has developed a romantic interest with Bruno, causing Enid to let him down gently during a camping trip.
+He also helps Bianca in hiding her mother Gabrielle on campus.
+After Bianca brainwashes Dort into confessing to his crimes, causing the Sheriff's Department to close in, Ajax saves Bianca by turning Dort to stone as the burning chandelier falls onto his petrified body, killing him.
+As Nevermore closes early again, Ajax and Enid reconcile.

 Yoko Tanaka

-Yoko Tanaka (portrayed by Naomi J. Ogawa) is a vampire at Nevermore Academy.
+Yoko Tanaka (portrayed by Naomi J. Ogawa) is a vampire at Nevermore Academy of Japanese descent.
+She is a member of the Nightshade Society and a close friend of Enid and Divina.
+Yoko was originally Enid's right hand in the Poe Cup, but was replaced by Wednesday after Bianca sabotaged her by planting garlic bread in her dinner, which caused an allergic reaction that hospitalized her.
+However, Yoko quickly recovered and is on good terms with Bianca again after the competition.
+Enid temporarily moves into Yoko's room after an argument with Wednesday.

+Yoko did not return for the second season.

 Marilyn Thornhill

 Marilyn Thornhill (portrayed by Christina Ricci) is a human botany teacher at Nevermore Academy.
-She is later revealed to be the descendant of Joseph Crackstone named Laurel Gates and plans to revive him in order to attack Nevermore Academy.
-Crackstone later knocks Laurel to the ground.
-After Crackstone was defeated, Wednesday stomps on Laurel's face.
+She was later revealed to be a descendant of Joseph Crackstone named Laurel Gates, the mastermind of the murders in Jericho, and master of Tyler Galpin's Hyde.
+Using the dismembered body parts of Tyler's victims, she performed a ritual to revive him and they attacked Nevermore Academy.
+After Crackstone is defeated, Laurel returned with a gun and tried to kill Wednesday, but was defeated with the help of Eugene Ottinger and his bees.

 At the start of season two, it was mentioned that Gates is incarcerated.
-Her old campus house was given to Morticia so that she would have time to decide if she wants to run the academy's fundraiser.
-When Gates was brought to Willow Hill to cooperate with Dr. Fairburn, she does speak with Tyler whose Hyde form tries to grab her.
-After seeing Uncle Fester, Gates informs Dr. Fairburn about it.
-Amidst the prisoner revolt, Gates frees Tyler who gives her 5 seconds to run.
-His Hyde form catches up to her and he impales her with his claws.
+Her old campus house was loaned to Morticia so she would have time to decide if she wanted to run the Nevermore fundraiser.
+When Gates was brought to Willow Hill to cooperate with Dr. Fairburn, she speaks to Tyler, whose Hyde form tries to grab her.
+After seeing Uncle Fester, Gates informed Dr. Fairburn of his presence.
+During the prisoner revolt Gates freed Tyler, who gave her 5 seconds to run for her life.
+His Hyde form caught her and he impaled her with his claws, killing her.

+Ricci previously played Wednesday in 1991's The Addams Family and its 1993 sequel, Addams Family Values.